Watchdog journalism: The role of Washington Post as watchdog journalism in the case of Watergate scandal

-The case of Watergate scandal is the most famous example showing the role of watchdog journalism, how it works and even further, its impact.
-The media, especially, The Washington Post, significantly contributed to highlight the fact that there is the rotten connection between the breaking in the Watergate Office and Richard Nixon's re-election committee.
-In addition, its coverage led to an explosion of publicity and public attention.
-To cover the scandal, anonymous sources became the main material that The Washington Post heavily relied on.
-Specifically, the Washington Post's investigative journalists named Bob Woodward and Carl Bernstein played a really important role.
-They uncovered information and evidence that proved the agents' break-in to plant a bug and attempts to conceal it which result in the intervention of the Justice Department, FBI, CIA, and the White House.
-In addition, they conducted interviews with a witness named Judy Hoback Miller.
-He was the book keep who worked at the Richard Nixon's re-election committee and had an evidence showing how Richard Nixon and his committee mishandled the funds and destroyed the records, the evidence of conspiracy.
-The most valuable and reliable anonymous sources came from person who did not reveal his identity at the time.
-He was called Deep Throat by Woodward and Bernstein.
-Every meeting between investigative journalists of The Washington Post and Deep Throat was held secretly.
-And through these meetings, involvement of the Richard Nixon, his committee and the White House was revealed.
-Later, it was also revealed that Deep Throat, the anonymous informant, is the deputy director of the FBI during 1970s named William Mark Felt, Sr.
+The case of Watergate scandal was a famous example showing the role of watchdog journalism, how it works, and its impact.
+The media, particularly The Washington Post, significantly contributed to highlighting the fact that a connection did exist between the breaking into of the Watergate Office and Richard Nixon's re-election committee, leading to an explosion of publicity and public attention.
+In order to cover the scandal, anonymous sources became the main material that The Washington Post relied on.
+However, Washington Post investigative journalists Bob Woodward and Carl Bernstein were significant contributors who uncovered information and evidence that proved the agents' break-in to plant a bug and attempts to conceal it, which then resulted in the intervention of the Justice Department, FBI, CIA, and the White House.
+Woodward and Bernstein also conducted interviews with witness Judy Hoback Miller, the bookkeep who worked at the Richard Nixon's re-election committee, to uncover evidence of conspiracy: Richard Nixon and his committee mishandling funds and destroying records.
+However, the most valuable and reliable source was an anonymous whistleblower nicknamed Deep Throat by Woodward and Bernstein.
+Every meeting between Washington Post investigative journalists and Deep Throat was held secretly.
+Through these meetings, Richard Nixon's, his committee's and the White House's involvement in the scandal were researched.
+It was later revealed that Deep Throat, the anonymous informant, was the 1970s FBI deputy director William Mark Felt, Sr.

 Crisis in watchdog journalism

-Journalism's role as a watchdog is in danger of disappearing in a lot of societies and countries across the world.
-Basically, watchdog journalism has to force people in power, for instance government officials, to take a responsibility of their actions that affect public's way of living.
-However, since local news media and newspaper have faced closing or consolidation, it is hard to see journalism that watches those in power.
-To be specific, in the case of the United States, the phenomenon of disappearing a local newspaper has happened in more than 1,400 cities since 15 years ago according to an Associated Press's research which was conducted through data gathered by the University of North Carolina.
-And those cities are where watchdog journalism that reports issues and problems caused by actions of a corrupt people in power is necessarily needed.
-As a result, several negative outcomes for the community has been brought.
-Foremost, rotten actions of people in power such as politicians are unable to be criticized and watched.
-This is because there is no transparency that can solve problems and achieve a healthy democracy.